Passiflora viridescens

-Passiflora viridescens is a plant species native to Perú and Ecuador.
+Passiflora viridescens is a plant species native to Peru and Ecuador.

 Passiflora viridescens is a woody liana climbing over other vegetation to a height of over 8 m.
 Leaves are broadly lanceolate to ovate, up to 14 cm long, forming three points at the tip in a W-shaped pattern.
 Flowers are up to 10 cm in diameter, light green with purple styles.
-Fruits are elliptical to egg-shaped, up to 6 cm long, green with minute hairs.
+The fruit is elliptical to egg-shaped, up to 6 cm long, green with minute hairs.